Customer Experience Progress Report

 …and that is leading to better service for riders.

 Thanks to increased operator staffing, our riders are seeing real improvements in service reliability.
-In the third quarter of 2025, missed bus trips dropped by an impressive 48% compared to the same period in 2024.
-Trolley service also saw a significant boost, with missed trips down 29% year-over-year.
+In the fourth quarter of 2025, missed bus trips dropped by an impressive 37% compared to the same period in 2024.
 More operators on the road means fewer disruptions—and a smoother, more dependable ride for everyone.

 Cleaning up our act